briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 1. Claude (and chat-gpt) both fully understand git and github.
 2. Which is nice as git is very powerful and rather overly complicated.
-3. However at one point rusticate's AI deleted it's local git copy and started running reviews directly on it's sibling AI that owned APAS!
+3. However at one point rusticate's AI deleted it's local git copy and started running reviews directly on its sibling AI that owned APAS!
 4. It makes much nicer checkin logs than you can.
 5. And it will quickly answer questions about other tools such as llvm-cov (test function, line coverage) in your programming language.